toker/android-pull-to-refresh/README.md

-# Pull To Refresh Views for Android `Renewal`! v3.1
+# Pull To Refresh Views for Android `Renewal`! v3.2
 ### This project is a fork of Chris Banes' Android-PullToRefresh project.
 The project provides flexibility in customization in addition to adding brand new features listed below.
+- __New!__ AAR package support
-- __New!__ Google-like pull to refresh animation support [Gmail Example](https://www.youtube.com/watch?v=1trFnjQx-AM&noredirect=1)
+- Google-like pull to refresh animation support (in Android 3.x or 4.x)
 - Easy layout customization - no need to include the library's source code directly into your project.
 - Easily Customizable loading layouts, labels, and icons.
 - Ability to customize and add multiple indicator layouts.
 - Configurable friction and smooth scroll duration.
 - This fork project is __not__ being deprecated.
 Please send issues or pull requests to me, and I will provide you with feedbacks.

 - __Are you are using Pull To Refresh v2.1.x?
-You'd better [MIGRATE](https://github.com/nhnopensource/android-pull-to-refresh/wiki/Migration-from-v2.1.x-to-v3.0.0) to v3.1 now!__
+You'd better [MIGRATE](https://github.com/nhnopensource/android-pull-to-refresh/wiki/Migration-from-v2.1.x-to-v3.0.0) to v3.2 now!__

 ### Introduction
 * * *